rust-lang/rust/README.md

 `cargo test` to run all tests.

-`cargo run filename` to run on a file, if the file includes out of line modules, then we reformat those too.
+`cargo run -- filename` to run on a file, if the file includes out of line modules, then we reformat those too.
 So to run on a whole module or crate, you just need to run on the top file.

-You'll probably want to set the `WriteMode` in the call to `run` in `main()`.
-Eventually you should be able to set the mode from the command line or from a config file or something.
+You'll probably want to specify the write mode.
+Currently, there are the replace, overwrite and display mode.
+The replace mode is the default and overwrites the original files after renaming them.
+In overwrite mode, rustfmt does not backup the source files.
+To print the output to stdout, use the display mode.
+The write mode can be set by passing the `--write-mode` flag on the command line.

+`cargo run -- filename --write-mode=display` prints the output of rustfmt to the screen, for example.

 ## Use cases